-If you’ve always been interested in growing your own food but don’t have the space, Mountain Village Roots is just what you need.
+If you’ve always been interested in growing your own food but don’t have the space, The Michael Ruterbories Memorial Community Garden is just what you need.
 This community garden includes 31 raised, wooden garden beds available in two sizes – eight feet by twelve feet ($25) and eight feet by eight feet ($20) – and located next to Village Court Apartments.

-- Children under 12 years of age must be accompanied by an adult.
+- Children under 12 must be accompanied by an adult

-- Each gardener is responsible for the maintenance and upkeep of their garden plot and pathways around it.
+- Each gardener is responsible for the maintenance and upkeep of their plot and surrounding pathways

-- Garden plots should be kept free of weeds and invasive plants.
+- Plots should be kept free of weeds and invasive plants